NebulaChris/screen-flow-demos/README.md

 Looking to try out the demo flows from the Screen Flows: The Underdog Hero of Salesforce presentation?
-Look no further, you can now install and try them out in you own demo org.
+Look no further; you can now install and try them out in your own demo org.
+(Note: Summer '24 or greater is required)

 ## Complete the steps before installing the demo flows